The Rehabilitation Center at Hollywood Hills: Closure

-An emergency order on Wednesday, September 20, 2017, by the Florida Agency for Health Care Administration (AHCA) suspended the home's license to operate, after the deaths in the aftermath of Irma.
-On the same day, the facility closed permanently, laying off 245 people.
+On Wednesday, September 20, 2017, the Florida Agency for Health Care Administration (AHCA) issued an emergency order suspending the facility's license to operate following the deaths that occurred in the aftermath of Hurricane Irma.
+The nursing home closed permanently the same day, resulting in the layoff of 245 employees.

 Government coverup

-Researchers at Brown found that government officials vastly undercounted the deaths of Florida nursing home residents after Hurricane Irma in 2017.
+Researchers at Brown University reported that government officials significantly undercounted the number of deaths among Florida nursing home residents following Hurricane Irma in 2017.

-David Dosa, MD, MPH, an associate professor of medicine and of health services, policy, and practice, compared deaths at nursing homes across Florida in the 30 days following the Category 4 storm to those reported over the same period in 2015, when no hurricanes occurred in the state.
-In JAMA Network Open, he reported the actual death toll to be more than double what the CDC reported.
-Hurricane Irma was associated with significant increases in mortality and hospitalization among the 61,564 nursing home residents in Florida.
-Compared with 2015, they identified an additional 262 nursing home deaths at 30 days post exposure and 433 more deaths at 90 days.
-The number of 30-day postexposure deaths of nursing home residents is 139 higher than the 123 deaths reported by the Centers for Disease Control and Prevention (CDC) for the entire population of Florida.
+David Dosa, MD, MPH, an associate professor of medicine and of health services, policy, and practice, analyzed mortality data from Florida nursing homes during the 30 days following the Category 4 hurricane and compared it with the same period in 2015, a year without hurricanes in the state.
+Writing in JAMA Network Open, he reported that the estimated death toll was more than double the figure reported by the Centers for Disease Control and Prevention (CDC).

+The study found that Hurricane Irma was associated with significant increases in mortality and hospitalization among Florida's 61,564 nursing home residents.
+Compared with 2015, the researchers identified an additional 262 deaths at 30 days after exposure and 433 additional deaths at 90 days.
+The number of deaths within 30 days of exposure exceeded the 123 deaths reported by the CDC for the entire population of Florida by 139.

-Dosa, who studies disaster management in the long-term care industry, believes that nursing homes should be prioritised.
+Dosa, whose research focuses on disaster management in the long-term care sector, stated that nursing homes should receive higher priority in emergency planning and response.

-The State of Florida blocked the nursing home from obtaining this data via public records request, alleging potential privacy concerns, which prevented the nursing home from using this information during civil proceedings.
-Ultimately, Dr Dosa was able to obtain this information via CMS data, but it was too late to present at the civil proceedings.
+According to reporting, the State of Florida sought to block the nursing home from obtaining certain mortality data through a public records request, citing potential privacy concerns.
+This action reportedly prevented the facility from using the information during related civil proceedings.
+Dosa later obtained the data through Centers for Medicare & Medicaid Services (CMS) records, though it was reportedly too late for inclusion in the civil proceedings.

 Criminal proceedings

-Criminal proceedings were initially filed against the charge nurse, a floor nurse, a licensed practical nurse and the administrator of the facility.
-Subsequent criminal charges were dropped against 3 nurses 3 years later.
-The defense said from the beginning that there were issues with the case when Hollywood police brought forth the charges without the assistance of the State Attorney's Office.
-The attorney for the remaining employee (administrator Jorge Carballo), Jim Cobb stated that he had never seen this level of malicious prosecution, including rigged homicide determinations that appeared to be politically motivated.
-The medical examiners conceded in their depositions that the homicide determinations were made by superiors before the autopsies were conducted and they were instructed to base their findings on input from the Hollywood Police Department and disregard the nationally recognized criteria to determine manner and cause of death (which were developed precisely to protect the medical examiner from political interference).
+Criminal charges were initially filed against the facility's charge nurse, a floor nurse, a licensed practical nurse, and the administrator.
+In September 2022, criminal charges against three nurses were dropped, approximately three years after they were filed.

+Defense attorneys argued that the case was procedurally flawed, stating that the Hollywood Police Department filed charges without involvement from the State Attorney's Office.
+Counsel for the remaining defendant, administrator Jorge Carballo, criticized the prosecution and alleged misconduct, including asserting that homicide determinations were politically motivated.
+During depositions, medical examiners testified that homicide determinations were made by supervisors prior to the completion of autopsies and that they were instructed to rely on information from the Hollywood Police Department rather than nationally recognized criteria used to determine the manner and cause of death.

-On February 24, 2023, administrator Jorge Carballo was acquitted.
-The judge found that the case against Carballo was lacking in evidence, so no jury could convict him.
+On February 24, 2023, Carballo was acquitted.
+The presiding judge ruled that the prosecution's case lacked sufficient evidence to allow a reasonable jury to convict.